 “All right, all right,” said Superintendent Green.
 “Get off your high horse, Ms. Rumsfort.
 Unfortunately, your so-called journalistic source, this woman we call the Angel, has a penchant for disregarding the rules and rights of both the honest and the evil among us.

-“Nonetheless, while I am Superintendent, we will continue to operate as a legitimate and honest police department, which means that we will never resort to extortion.
+“Nonetheless, while I am Superintendent, we will continue to operate as a legitimate and honest police department, which means we will never resort to extortion.

 “I called Alan Prestwick over at the Illinois Police Benevolent and Protective Association, and he confirmed the two $15,000 donations from Bisha and Morton.
-At my request, he has drawn two checks for said amounts to Bisha and Morton, and these checks are being couriered overwhich to Chicago Digital Consultants as we speak.”
+He has drawn two checks for said amounts at my request, which are being couriered to Chicago Cyber Engineering as we speak.”

 “Bully for you, Superintendent.
 You’ve wiped your nose of a micro-scandal.
 So what?
 Those two bastards are still out there, murdering at will, doing God knows what in that, ahem, software house in Hines.
 Can you blame me for taking my security into my own hands?
 What have you done for me?”